Cadienvan/react-hooks/README.md

 The difference is that `useAtom` will re-render the component on change, while `useRef` will not.

 ### How can I subscribe for changes?
-If you want to respect the Observer Pattern, you can use the `subscribe` property to subscribe and unsubscribe for changes:
+If you want to respect the Observer Pattern, you can use the `subscribe` method to subscribe and unsubscribe for changes:
 ```js
 const atomTest = useAtom(0);
 const atomObserver = (newValue, oldValue) => {